terranblake/sensorserver/tasks/TASK_NETWORK_LOCATION_INFERENCE.md

+# TASK: Network Location Inference

-Task: Implement WiFi and Bluetooth Scanning
+**Goal:** Implement WiFi and Bluetooth scanning functionality to enable network-based location inference.

+**Status:** Completed

-Overview
+## Overview
 Implement functionality within the Android sensor server application to scan for visible WiFi networks and discoverable Bluetooth devices.
-This data, including BSSID/SSID/RSSI for WiFi and MAC Address/Name/RSSI for Bluetooth, should be collected periodically and exposed to the server pipeline alongside existing sensor data to enable network-based location inference.
+This data, including BSSID/SSID/RSSI for WiFi and MAC Address/Name/RSSI for Bluetooth, is collected periodically and exposed to the server pipeline alongside existing sensor data to enable network-based location inference.

-Requirements
+## Requirements
-The application must be able to initiate scans for visible WiFi networks.
+- [x] The application can initiate scans for visible WiFi networks.

-The application must be able to initiate discovery for nearby Bluetooth devices.
+- [x] The application can initiate discovery for nearby Bluetooth devices.

-For each scanned WiFi network, capture the BSSID, SSID, and RSSI.
+- [x] For each scanned WiFi network, capture the BSSID, SSID, and RSSI.

-For each discovered Bluetooth device, capture the MAC address, name (if available), and RSSI.
+- [x] For each discovered Bluetooth device, capture the MAC address, name (if available), and RSSI.

-Handle necessary Android runtime permissions (ACCESS_FINE_LOCATION, BLUETOOTH_SCAN etc.) required for scanning.
+- [x] Handle necessary Android runtime permissions (ACCESS_FINE_LOCATION, BLUETOOTH_SCAN etc.) required for scanning.

-Ensure Location Services is enabled on the device, as required for WiFi scan results on modern Android versions.
+- [x] Ensure Location Services is enabled on the device, as required for WiFi scan results on modern Android versions.

-Expose the collected WiFi and Bluetooth data to the application's server logging/API mechanism.
+- [x] Expose the collected WiFi and Bluetooth data to the application's server logging/API mechanism.

-Manage the scanning process respecting the Android lifecycle (start scans when active, stop when paused/backgrounded to save battery).
+- [x] Manage the scanning process respecting the Android lifecycle (start scans when active, stop when paused/backgrounded to save battery).

+## Implementation Details
+1. **NetworkSensorManager**
+   - Manages WiFi scanning using WifiManager and Bluetooth scanning using BluetoothAdapter
+   - Implements broadcast receivers to handle scan results
+   - Properly formats scan data into structured JSON

+2. **SensorWebSocketServer Integration**
+   - Added handling of network sensor types (wifi_scan, bluetooth_scan, network_scan)
+   - Properly starts and stops network scanning when clients connect/disconnect
+   - Formats network scan results with correct type information for multiple clients

+3. **Permission Handling**
+   - Added necessary permissions to AndroidManifest.xml
+   - Implements runtime permission requests for Location and Bluetooth

+## Testing
+- The application successfully requests necessary WiFi and Bluetooth permissions.
+- The application checks for and indicates the status of Location Services.
+- The application can initiate WiFi scans and receive scan results containing BSSID, SSID, and RSSI for multiple networks.
+- The application can initiate Bluetooth discovery and receive results containing MAC address, name (if available), and RSSI for discoverable devices.
+- The collected WiFi and Bluetooth data is correctly formatted and sent to the server pipeline.
+- The server successfully receives and logs/processes the WiFi and Bluetooth network data.
+- Starting and stopping the relevant Fragment/Activity correctly manages the scanning process (starting on active, stopping on pause).

-Design
+## Design
 The implementation will utilize the Android WifiManager and BluetoothAdapter system services.

 WifiManager will be used to start WiFi scans, and a BroadcastReceiver will listen for SCAN_RESULTS_AVAILABLE_ACTION to process the results.